JasmineOuO/MeaningfulNonsense/src/pages/blog/10-08-2020-solace-part-5-innocent.md

 “But I guess losing your best friend and visiting their grave isn’t the most common thing.”

 It was more difficult than I thought, trying to hold up a one-sided conversation, when a part of my mind expected to hear his voice again.
-It almost made me tear up, but I forced those emotions down.
-If there was the chance that Grayson could see me, I didn’t want him to see me cry.
+It almost my eyes prickle, but I forced those emotions down.
+If there was a chance that Grayson could see me, I didn’t want him to see me cry.
 If he could see me, I would only want him to hold happy memories with the two of us.

 So, I tried to smile instead.
 “They painted this beautiful mural in memory of you and the other people that passed away.
-I think that you would have like the picture that I picked out.
-Um…your mom actually invited me over and she wanted me to choose a picture and even took out all of your baby photos to show me!”
+I think that you would have liked the picture that I picked out.
+Um…your mom actually invited me over and she wanted me to choose a picture.
+She even took out all of your baby photos to show me!”

 Then, as the silence carried over, I decided to sit down on the grass and speak again.
 “We all miss you a lot.
 Sometimes, it still feels surreal that you aren’t here anymore.
 But I just hope that wherever you are right now, that you’re happy.
 I hope that you’re loved.”

 Then I stopped to breathe out a shaky sigh.
 “I’m sorry for not visiting you all this time.”

 I almost wanted to tell him everything that had been going on for the past year.
 But then I decided against it.
-It was unnecessary to tell him about the bad days especially when a lot had turned around lately.
+It was unnecessary to tell him about the bad days, especially when a lot had turned around lately.

 “But I promise that I’ll come more often.”

-Afterwards, I spent the next few minutes reminiscing the past with him.
-I retold some of my favourite memories of us that I hadn’t thought about in a while.
-It was more effortless this time around as the feelings of hesitance and heaviness had easily fading away.
+Afterward, I spent the rest of my time reminiscing the past with him.
+I retold some of my favorite memories of us that I hadn’t thought about in a while.
+It was more effortless this time around as the feelings of hesitance and heaviness had easily faded away.
 In the end, I realized that whether he was listening in or not, this was the very first time that I was able to laugh and smile about those memories.

 I didn’t believe that I could ever do that again.

+___

 The automatic lights turned on as I closed the apartment door behind me.
 It must have been nine in the evening since the sun had gone down completely by the time I had made it back here.
 Being in this place during these past few months had gradually gotten easier.
 It looked a lot more lived-in nowadays ever since I took Charlie’s advice in doing a thorough clean up and after reorganizing the place, the change really did wonders on my mental space.